 Emotional Intelligence for Managers:

-1. Self-analyse: Understand what are your strengths and weaknesses.
-This can be analysed through feedbacks from mentors or your colleagues.
+Understand what are your strengths and weaknesses.
+This can be analyzed through feedback from mentors or your colleagues.
 Getting to understand what do they intend to say should be the right approach.
-Making changes to your behaviour would surely bring a great impact.
+Making changes to your behavior would surely bring a great impact.